 Maybe you always visit the same living Nativity or drive the same stretch of the 100-mile holiday lights fest.
 With so many unique light experiences out there, seek out something different this year.
-From underground caverns of lights to giant ice sculptures to a Three Kings Parade or even some free things to do in your city there are so many options.
+From underground caverns of lights to giant ice sculptures to a Three Kings Parade, there are so many choices.
 Involve the kids in planning.
 Present them with a few options and let them pick.
 You don’t have to spend loads of money to enjoy holiday lights.
-Some of the best displays are free or raise money for important community entities.
+Some of the best displays are free or, if they charge a fee, it’s used to raise money for important community entities.

 5. Plan, plan, plan.

-We love to wing it here at TravelingMom and be spontaneous.
-Winging it on light displays can be tricky though.
+We love to be spontaneous.
+But winging it on light displays can be tricky.
 Many involve reservations, tickets and set times.